Reconstruct Ising Model with Global Optimality via SLIDE: Algorithm and its Properties

 Then, we splice $\sactive$ to create a new neighborhood structure by letting $\widetilde{\sactive} = (\sactive\setminus \sexc_{\exc,1}) \cup \sexc_{\exc,2}$.
 Setting $\widetilde{\intpar_i}=\argmax\limits_{\supp(\intpar_i) = \widetilde{\sactive}} \npl_n(\intpar_i)$, then $\widetilde{\mathcal{A}}$ is deemed to be a better guess than $\mathcal{A}$ if $\npl(\widetilde{\intpar}_i)>\npl_n(\widehat{\intpar}_i)$, then we shall update $(\sactive, \widehat{\intpar}_i)$ with $(\widetilde{\sactive}, \widetilde{\intpar}_i)$.
 The splicing technique is iteratively applied until the inner loop cannot find a better neighbor set.

 The main idea of middle loop is to determine the optimal neighbor size $d$ for the fixed node $i \in \vertice$ that guarantees a good balance between the system's accuracy and its complexity. {In the literature, the balance is generally measured by information criterion such as Akaike information criterion and Bayesian information criterion \citep{akaike1974new,schwarz1978estimating}.
 In this paper, we propose to employ a \textit{generalized information criterion} (GIC)}\footnote{{Several information criteria are referred to as GIC in the literature.
-We defer the discussion with them in Supplementary Materials. }}.
+We defer the discussion with them in the Supplementary Materials. }}.
 Specifically, given the interaction of the $i$-th node returned by the inner loop under the neighbor size $d_i$, denoted as $\widehat{\intpar}_{i, \dg_i}$, GIC assesses $\widehat{\intpar}_{i, \dg_i}$ by:

-where the term $d_i \log p \log \log n$ encourages using fewer neighbors to explain the data so as to prevent overfitting caused by the incorrect inclusion of neighbors that weakly interact with node $i$. {The proposed GIC is carefully designed to ensure consistent structure recovery.
-Specifically, $\log(p)$ is introduced to address overfitting in high-dimensional settings where $p$ is large.
-Besides, it is important to note that our proof requires an additional diverging sequence beyond $\log(p)$.
-To ensure the sequence diverges slowly, we set it to $\log\log(n)$.} To get the optimal number of neighbors, the middle loop selects a $d_i$ from $\{0, 1, \ldots, d_{\max}\}$ that maximizes $\textup{GIC}(\widehat{\intpar}_{i, \dg_i})$.
+where the term $d_i c_n \log p $ encourages using fewer neighbors to explain the data so as to prevent overfitting caused by the incorrect inclusion of neighbors that weakly interact with node $i$.
+The proposed GIC is carefully designed to ensure consistent structure recovery.
+Specifically, $\log p$ is introduced to address overfitting in high-dimensional settings where $p$ is large.
+In our algorithm, we set $c_n = \log\log n$ to ensure the sequence diverges slowly.
+To get the optimal number of neighbors, the middle loop selects a $d_i$ from $\{0, 1, \ldots, d_{\max}\}$ that maximizes $\textup{GIC}(\widehat{\intpar}_{i, \dg_i})$.